The Inherent Risks to Buyers of Phuket Property

 Developer Reputability

-Developers range from small local and small foreign companies to large local and large foreign ones.
+Phuket developers range from small local and small foreign companies to large local and large foreign ones.
 Some local developers are listed on the Thai stock exchange, while some international developers are listed on the exchanges of their home countries.
 It is relatively easy to check the balance sheet of a listed company, but the fact that a foreign company has a solid balance sheet at home does not mean they would hesitate to pull the plug on an overseas venture that ran into trouble.

 The finances of private companies are less easy to assess, but that is not to say that private companies are a bad choice.
 A good private company with audited accounts obviously has nothing to hide.
 Provided the accounts are in order, it is likely the company is well-run.

-A buyer is exposed to much less risk from established companies than from a “one man band” developer, especially one launching their first project.
-Many developers rely on their reputation to attract new buyers for their future developments, and those who have built a solid reputation deserve the acclaim they receive.
+A Phuket property buyer is exposed to much less risk from established companies than from a “one man band” developer, especially one launching their first project.
+Many Phuket developers rely on their reputation to attract new buyers for their future developments, and those who have built a solid reputation deserve the acclaim they receive.
 But anyone can make mistakes, and the reasons developers may experience financial woes can range from the unforeseen to the self-inflicted to the unlucky.

 A company could be feeding the personal habits of its shareholders, overextending itself with debt, or simply mismanaging a project.
 A good developer might be unlucky in their choice of location, or with a changing regulatory or zoning assessment stopping a project at any stage of construction (See EIA Approval below).